-Jobs and Skills Australia (JSA) is subject to the Privacy Act 1988 (the Privacy Act) and to the requirements of the Australian Privacy Principles (APPs) contained in the Privacy Act.
+Jobs and Skills Australia (JSA) is committed to maintaining the privacy and security of all information Jobs and Skills Australia holds.
+Jobs and Skills Australia sits within the Department of Employment and Workplace Relations and employees, contractors and agents, are subject to the Privacy Act 1988 (the Privacy Act) and to the requirements of the Australian Privacy Principles contained in the Privacy Act.
 We also follow applicable guidelines issued by the Office of the Australian Information Commissioner (OAIC).

 - the types of personal information that we collect, hold, use and disclose